Anoromi/bar-stats/README.md

-# Nuxt 3 Minimal Starter
+# BAR Charted

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Discover what lies in the data of BAR maps

 ## Setup